 There are many advantages of a CVA for companies struggling financially.
 However, it is also important to consider the consequences before deciding how you should proceed.

 - There may be a failure of the CVA if no changes are made to the existing business model.
 There is an old saying, “if you keep doing what you’ve always done, you’ll keep getting what you’ve always got.”
 If your company continues making the same mistakes, it will end up in the same position in the future.

-- A CVA is a formal agreement and to ensure against failure, adhering to the terms in the CVA proposal are crucial.
-Not adhering to the requirements of the proposal will likely lead to Voluntary or Compulsory Liquidation.
+- A CVA is a formal agreement and to ensure against failure, adhering to the terms in the CVA proposal is crucial.
+Not adhering to the requirements of the proposal will likely lead to voluntary or compulsory liquidation.
 This can, in turn, expose directors to the possibility of wrongful trading action.

 - Whilst there is an element of flexibility, CVAs can be quite rigid, after all, they are legal schemes.
 In general, the CVA terms will be quite strict in what it expects the company to pay and over what period.

 - During the first few years of the CVA period, it will be difficult or impossible to get credit.
 You may have to pay for goods or services on a Pro-forma invoice basis or cash on delivery.
 This is while you build up goodwill with your suppliers.